-Landlords have told us before that they see the value in a register.
+Landlords have told us before that they see the value in a register, which would professionalise the sector.
 It would allow the responsible landlords out there to showcase their credentials.
-They look after their tenants, protect them.
-And ridding the sector of the criminals and rogues that give landlords a bad name is in everyone’s interest.
+They look after their tenants, and their properties are up to standard.
+And ridding the sector of the criminal and rogue landlords is in everyone’s interest.

 The government has committed to introducing a new property portal as part of the Renters’ Reform Bill, which private landlords will need to register themselves to and will be used for landlords to keep up to date with their duties and responsibilities.
 The portal will provide information to tenants about their landlord’s compliance, as well as data for local authorities to help them crack down on criminal landlords.